 He studied modern languages at Oxford University and early music performance at the Utrecht Conservatorium and the Royal Academy of Music.
-Having gained experience as a performer of Renaissance and Baroque music, he went on to complete a PhD at Royal Holloway under the supervision of Dr Tess Knighton.
+Having gained experience as a performer of Renaissance and Baroque music, including working for Live Music Now (which serves people experiencing social exclusion or disadvantage), he went on to complete a PhD at Royal Holloway under the supervision of Dr Tess Knighton.
 He joined the music department at Royal Holloway as a Leverhulme Research Fellow in 2003 and a Lecturer in 2005.

 He specialises in music in Latin America, and he has published extensively on colonial Peru.
 His book Imposing Harmony: Music and Society in Colonial Cuzco (Duke University Press, 2008) won the American Musicological Society’s Robert Stevenson Award in 2010.
 He co-edited Music and Urban Society in Colonial Latin America (Cambridge University Press, 2010) with Tess Knighton, and he has contributed essays to several journals and collected volumes.
 Imposing Harmony was published in Spanish translation in 2020 by the Pontificia Universidad Católica del Perú, under the title of Armonía dominante.
 Música y sociedad en el Cusco colonial.